 Full Plans application

-The most common type of application we receive for building works is a full plans application.
-In this case, you as the building owner or your agent/architect submit an application with plans showing full details of the work together with any relevant structural calculations.
+For this type of application, you as the building owner or your agent/architect submit an application with plans showing full details of the work together with any relevant structural calculations.
 Using this route once we have checked your plans and are satisfied they meet the building regulations you will receive a formal decision known as an “approval notice”.
-(This approval notice may be important when seeking loans or moving home).
+This approval notice may be important when seeking loans or moving home.
 You also have the added assurance that provided the works are carried out in accordance with the approval that a completion certificate will be issued to you once all the work is finished.

 In order to offer our customers the most competitive pricing possible, it is best if we can fully understand the nature and extent of the proposed building work prior to offering a quotation.